 SEO for bloggers?
 Nay!
 I don’t care!
+SEO FAQs?
+What even!

-Well, guess what.
+Well, if that’s what you think, guess what.
 You’d have to care!

 But why does it matter?

-Because it promises ease!
+Because it promises ease (read RESULTS)!

 But, the thing is, why care about the SEO for blogs?